Log in

 Schrödinger's Snow White

-No, not the perfume, or rather the fragrance, but an attempt to somehow be able to describe it even approximately.
+No, not the perfume or rather the scent, but an attempt to somehow describe it even remotely.

-I am just still confused to the max, what I have here in the nose.
+I am just completely confused about what I have in my nose.

-At first I had to think of a Harry Potter experiment set from my youth, where you were supposed to be able to make your own candy.
-The appropriate forest meadow herb note would be there.
-The chocolatiness, however, would not.
+At first, I thought of a Harry Potter experiment kit from my youth, where you were supposed to make your own candies.
+The corresponding forest meadow herb note would be present.
+But the chocolatey aspect is missing.

 So that's not it.

-In my opinion, my best completely home-conceived cocktail to date consists of red wine, vodka, and salted caramel, so very similar in terms of ingredients per se.
-But other than the similarity of ingredients and color, the two alcoholic beauties have nothing in common.
+My best cocktail, which I have completely conceived myself so far, consists of red wine, vodka, and salted caramel, so the ingredients are quite similar.
+But apart from the similarity of the ingredients and color, the two alcoholic beauties have nothing in common.

 So that's not it either.

-The fragrance doesn't have a real progression.
+The scent doesn't really have a progression.
 It is what it is and fades in its course.
 That's it.
 Where it differs is in the sillage.
-Depending on the distance, he is sometimes sweeter and towards the body rather herbaceous and tart.
+Depending on the distance, it can be sweeter or more herbal and bitter closer to the body.

-I couldn't even place what time of year he'd be most comfortable in.
-But that's rather difficult for me anyway, as someone who also wears n T-Rex in the summer.
-Still, I'd rather see him on a warm day than a rainy fall day or a Christmas party.
+I couldn't even pinpoint which season it would feel most comfortable in.
+But that's something I struggle with anyway, as someone who wears a T-Rex even in summer.
+Still, I would see it more on warm days than on a rainy autumn day or at a Christmas party.

-Whereby he would somehow fit thematically there again.
+Although thematically, it would somehow fit there again.

-The scent is sweet, but not sticky or overbearing.
-More like mulled wine gum.
+The scent is sweet, but not sticky or intrusive.
+More like mulled wine gummy.

-At the same time, the fruit is missing from the composition, although the top note should be overloaded with it.
-And spice as such there is also not really.
-And yet, every now and then, some mint and cinnamon waft in.
+At the same time, the fruit is missing in the composition, even though the top note should be overloaded with it.
+And there isn't really any spice as such.
+Yet, every now and then, a hint of mint and cinnamon wafts in.

-It's a very individual scent that somehow becomes impossible for me to grasp or describe.
-He is exciting and attractive, at the same time repulsive and alienating.
+It is a very individual scent that somehow becomes incomprehensible or indescribable for me.
+It is exciting and attractive, yet repulsive and strange at the same time.

-I like wearing it, but I wouldn't take it as a feel-good scent.
-More so at a dinner party in the summer.
-Ultimately, he remains a mystery to me.
+I like to wear it, but I wouldn't choose it as a feel-good scent.
+More like at a summer dinner party.
+Ultimately, it remains a mystery to me.

-Maybe this fragrance is a summer mulled wine punch, just waiting for warm sunsets.
+Maybe this scent is a summer mulled wine punch just waiting for warm sunsets.

 Vinyldates